Waldeck L'Huillier

 Waldeck L'Huillier (1905-1986) was a French politician.
 He served as a Communist member of the Senate in the 1950s and of the National Assembly from the early 1950s to the end of the 1970s.

 Biography

 Early life

 Waldeck L'Huillier was born on 27 May 1905 in Chauvigny, Vienne, France.
+He is a graduate of the Conservatoire national des arts et métiers.

 Career

 He joined the French Communist Party at the age of sixteen.
 He was jailed for two years for his activism.
 He later served as the leader of the party.